Algeria recalls ambassador from France amid tensions | DW | 02.10.2021

 "Faced with the particularly inadmissible situation inflicted by these irresponsible remarks, President Abdelmadjid Tebboune decided to immediately recall the ambassador," it said.

-The statement added that the remarks were harmful to Algerian martyrs who fought for independence from France.
+The statement added that the remarks were harmful to Algerian martyrs who fought for independence from France in 1962.

 The Algerian presidency went on to slam France's "countless colonial crimes in Algeria that correspond to genocide and [crimes] against humanity."
 It added that these crimes "should not be the subject of manipulation of facts and interpretations that lessen their ugliness."